appveyor/website/src/_posts/2014-03-25-continuous-delivery-of-windows-azure-cloud-services-with-appveyor-ci.md

 Note, that we don't have "NuGet Package Restore" enabled for VS solution (no .nuget folder in repository).
 This is not necessary in AppVeyor environment - below you'll see how to do that.

-<h2>Sign up for AppVeyor account</h2>
+## Sign up for AppVeyor account

 If you don't have AppVeyor account yet you should definitely get one!
-Go to <a href="https://ci.appveyor.com/signup">https://ci.appveyor.com/signup</a> and use "GitHub" button to sign up for Free plan which allows you building public repositories.
+Go to <https://ci.appveyor.com/signup> and use "GitHub" button to sign up for Free plan which allows you building public repositories.

 <img src="/assets/images/posts/azure-cs-ci/signup2.png" alt="signup">

-<h2>Add new project</h2>
+## Add new project

 Click New project and select GitHub repository: